BLink291/Competititve-programming-Questions/README.md

 This Repository will contain Problems asked in various competitive exams.
 The purpose of this repo is to serve as a backup and also to help those looking for help/clues to solve these problems.
 Feel free to add more questions and solutions to existing problem if you have a better sollutions.
+Most of my solutions will be in c++.